Is it Chemistry? Is it Physics?

 The answer is…Yes!
 Nanotechnology also involves biology, several disciplines of engineering, material science, and medicine.
 Anywhere molecules and atoms are concerned, nanotechnology can potentially play a role.

-For centuries researchers have known that properties of materials, such as hardness, electrical conductivity, elasticity and adhesion are (or are likely to be) dependent on the atomic or crystalline structure of these material.
+For centuries researchers have known that properties of materials, such as hardness, electrical conductivity, elasticity and adhesion depend on the atomic or molecular structure of these materials.
 Using information from the Periodic Table of the Elements we could infer atomic bonding and crystal structure, and use these to explain the characteristics of different materials and solutions.
-What we could not do in the past (but can increasingly do nowadays) was to observe those materials at the molecular or atomic level and test our assumptions and hypotheses directly.
+What we can do now, but could not in the past, is observe materials at the molecular or atomic level and confirm our assumptions and test hypotheses directly.

-Nanotechnology thus helps us understand better the mechanisms behind many phenomena that were studied earlier in the fields of chemistry, physics and biology.
+Nanotechnology helps us develop a better understanding of the mechanisms behind many phenomena that were studied earlier in the fields of chemistry, physics, biology and engineering.
 For example, chemists have been creating solutions, suspensions and colloids for hundreds of years.
 However, they were not able to actually measure and observe the particles or mixtures that they were creating at the molecular level.
 Now, by being able to measure and view these products at the nanoscale, chemists can more accurately verify performance predictions and understand better the chemical interaction processes.

 Silver nanoparticles.
 Image credit: Tyrannosaurus/bigstock.com